ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The dom is a representation of something resembling a tree of the HTML that you built.
+It shows the relationship between all the elements.
+And their names/ids/classes
 <!-- your answer ends here -->

 ## Question 6